 - SFI X% Certified Forest Content

 - SFI X% Certified Sourcing

-- SFI X% Recycled Content
+- SFI 100% Recycled Content

-- MOBIUS LOOP OPTION
+MOBIUS LOOP OPTION

-- SFI X% recycled content (shown in mobius loop)
+• SFI X% recycled content (shown in mobius loop)

-- The X% content label must equal all parts to 100% - If a specific attribute does not apply (e.g., post-consumer recycled content), the Certified Organization must exclude that tagline from the label. - The "100% certified forest content" claim can be made only when the physical separation method has been used throughout the chain of custody process. - When using the X% Chain of Custody label, the claims can be switched in order so "X% Certified Sourcing" or "X% Recycled Content" is first.
+- The X% content label must equal all parts to 100% - If a specific attribute does not apply (e.g., post-consumer recycled content), the company must exclude that tagline from the label. - The 100% certified forest content claim can be made only when the physical separation method has been used throughout the chain of custody process. - When using the X% Chain of Custody label, the claims can be switched in order so "X% Certified Sourcing" or "X% Recycled Content is first.
 Furthermore, label users can add the words, "At Least" in front of the "X% Certified Forest Content" claim. - If the content contains less than SFI 10% certified forest content, and is not 100% recycled content, this label cannot be used.
 The use of this label with the certified forest content claim is contingent on the production batch having at least 10% certified forest content, unless the product is 100% recycled content.
-An SFI Chain-of-Custody Certified Organization may make a claim of any percentage of recycled content, but use of the label is contingent on the production batch having at least 10% recycled content with the balance of the production batch qualifying for certified forest content and/or SFI certified sourcing. - SFI Certified Sourcing line can only be used in combination with SFI X% certified forest content.
+An SFI Chain-of-Custody certified organization may make a claim of any percentage of recycled content but use of the label is contingent on the production batch having at least 10% recycled content with the balance of the production batch qualifying for certified forest content and/or SFI certified sourcing. - SFI Certified Sourcing can only be used in combination with SFI X% certified forest content.
 It cannot be used alone in the SFI Chain of Custody label, nor in sole combination with SFI X% recycled content.
-If the label user wishes to make a "100% certified sourcing claim," the SFI certified sourcing label must be used. - The SFI X% Recycled line can only be used on its own if it is at 100%.
+If the label user wishes to make a 100% certified sourcing claim, the SFI certified sourcing label must be used. - The SFI X% Recycled line can only be used on its own if it is at 100%.
 Pre and Post consumer recycled content can be included in the Recycled Content line.
-If the SFI X% Recycled Content is less than 100, it must be used with the SFI X% certified forest content line and/or the "SFI X% Certified Sourcing line."
-Both are applicable to the total claim breakdown. - If a chain of custody Certified Organization uses recycled content, they can choose to incorporate a Mobius loop stating the percentage of recycled content in the product.
-The recycled mobius loop may only be used within the SFI label when the organization is certified to the SFI 2022 Chain of Custody Standard. - If a chain of custody Certified Organization uses recycled content, they can choose to incorporate a Mobius loop stating the percentage of recycled content in the product.
+If the SFI X% Recycled Content is less than 100, it must be used with the SFI X% Certified Forest Content line and/or the SFI X% Certified Sourcing line.
+Both are applicable to the total claim breakdown. - If a chain of custody certified organization uses recycled content, they can choose to incorporate a Mobius loop stating the percentage of recycled content in the product.
+The recycled